CfSOtago/GREENGridData/docs/README.md

 The data is archived as:

-Anderson, Ben and Eyers, David and Ford, Rebecca and Giraldo Ocampo, Diana and Peniamina, Rana and Stephenson, Janet and Suomalainen, Kiti and Wilcocks, Lara and Jack, Michael (2018). [_New Zealand grid household electricity demand study 2014-2018_](https://dx.doi.org/10.5255/UKDA-SN-853334).
+Anderson, Ben and Eyers, David and Ford, Rebecca and Giraldo Ocampo, Diana and Peniamina, Rana and Stephenson, Janet and Suomalainen, Kiti and Wilcocks, Lara and Jack, Michael (2018). [_New Zealand GREEn Grid household electricity demand study 2014-2018_](https://dx.doi.org/10.5255/UKDA-SN-853334).
 [Data Collection].
 Colchester, Essex: UK Data Service.
 DOI: [10.5255/UKDA-SN-853334](https://dx.doi.org/10.5255/UKDA-SN-853334)

 You will need to register for a (free) account before you can download it.
 Please check that the versions of the reports (below) match the version of the data you have access to.